HullUni-bioinformatics/MIG-Phylogenomics/README.md

 ### 4. Nuclear phylogenomics
 Notebook file name: [`Nuclear_phylogenomics.ipynb`](https://github.com/HullUni-bioinformatics/MIG-Phylogenomics/blob/master/Nuclear_phylogenomics.ipynb)
 #### Related files:
-`orthofinder/all_inputs/Results_Jul02/I2_3X2_gt0.7_st_0.01_alns_1-4/<astralshuffeled | raxmlshuffled>`: randomization analyses in which homeologue 1 and homeologue 2 are randomly determined for each gene.
+`orthofinder/all_inputs/Results_Jul02/I2_3X2_gt0.7_st_0.01_alns_1-4/<astralshuffeled | raxmlshuffled>`: randomization analyses in which homeolog 1 and homeolog 2 are randomly assigned for each gene.
-`astralshuffeled`: 100 astral runs, in which hom 1 and 2 were randomly determined for each gene.
+`astralshuffeled`: 100 astral runs, in which hom 1 and 2 were randomly assigend for each gene.
-`raxmlshuffled`: 100 raxml supermatrix trees, in which hom 1 and 2 were randomly determined for each gene, prior to the concatenation of the supermatrix.
+`raxmlshuffled`: 100 raxml supermatrix trees, in which hom 1 and 2 were randomly assigned for each gene, prior to the concatenation of the supermatrix.

 `orthofinder/all_inputs/Results_Jul02/I2_3X2_gt0.7_st_0.01_alns_1-4/trees.txt`: a list of gene trees that were used for astral (non randomized)